Miracloon/pflotran-documentation/source/theory_guide/pm_waste_form.rst

 Surrogate model developed for the FMDM mechanism.
 It is a single layer feed-forward neural network model implemented in PFLOTRAN.
-Age of the fuel prior to the beginning of the simulation is specified through the DECAY_TIME sub-block card of MECHANISM FMDMSURROGATE.
+Age of the fuel prior to the beginning of the simulation is specified through the DECAY_TIME sub-block card of MECHANISM FMDM_SURROGATE.
 The construction of this surrogate model is documented in Appendix A of Mariner et al. (2019).

 WIPP Mechanism